suzalkachhadiya/Next-Word-Predictor/README.md

 ## Contact Us

-To learn more about our system and how it can help to reduce cost, please reach out:
+To learn more about, please reach out:

-📧 suzalkachhadiya@gmail.com
+📧 suzalkachhadiya111@gmail.com

 ## License